-In the days of tight resources and tighter schedules, field trips are sometimes seen as a distraction from education.
+These are the days of tight resources and tighter schedules, and field trips are sometimes seen as a distraction from education.
 Excited children pile into buses with teachers and volunteers, removing valuable resources from school budgets and infringing on important instructional time.
-As such, field trips are increasingly cut from school calendars.
-A 2010 survey of the American Association of School Administrators found that 50 percent of schools did not plan field trips for the upcoming year.

-However, new research shows that eliminating field trips may be to students’ detriment.
-Field trips provide important instructional and content advantages that prove the time spent on them has significant payoffs.
+New research shows that eliminating field trips may be to students’ detriment.
+Field trips provide important instructional advantages that prove a significant payoff.
 Education Next, a journal on school reform that seeks to publish data-supported research on school change, recently published a summary piece of research by University of Arkansas professor Jay Greene, who heads the school’s Department of Education Reform.

 For the study, classes from kindergarten through high school took a half-day field trip to the Crystal Bridges Museum of American Art in Bentonville, Arkansas.
 Students received a one-hour guided tour through the museum focusing on specific paintings followed by an opportunity to freely explore the museum.
 Afterwards, a block of students were given a survey and a small essay assignment.
 This group included both a control group that had not attended a field trip and the field trip attendees.
 The findings of the study were important in outlining the usefulness of field trips overall.

 The Crystal Bridges Museum of American Art’s healthy endowment allowed for complete funding of school field trips, creating a broad research base for Greene to examine.
 He looked for specific outcomes from field trips, related to tour detail recall, critical thinking, historical empathy, tolerance, and interest in museums.
 Greene also examined results from disadvantaged populations to see whether they enjoyed a unique benefit.